-Scientific trainings and seminars
+Scientific trainings and lecture series

 Overview of HZB summer/winter schools or other scientific trainings that are either taking place at HZB or organized by HZB researchers and are available to HZB doctoral researchers.

 For questions or more details, please get in touch with the respective contact.
 Actual dates and registration are usually announced via the HZB mailing list.